Richardswe/k8s/README.md

 Note: me Rickard forked it from Rancher Federal and modified it to fit my needs and I've added some extra features.
 I've added:
 - A deletetion cluster playbook
-- true/false boolean vars for choosing to run kubectl from first masternode, add iptable rules, rke2_hardening , to distribute hosts file on all nodes, installation of apparmor if not installed,
+- true/false boolean vars for choosing to run kubectl from first masternode, add iptable rules, rke2_hardening , to distribute hosts file on all nodes, installation of apparmor if not installed.
+- Bash script to add a worker node

 github: https://github.com/richardswe